Is there a cure for autism?

 Do you work with insurance companies?

-We do not directly bill or contract with insurance companies, but we do provide you with full diagnostic and procedure codes and the required forms for you to bill your insurance company.
+We do not directly bill or contract with insurance companies, but we do provide you with full diagnostic and procedure codes for you to bill your insurance company.
 We also do our best to utilize laboratories which contract with the standard insurance companies.
 In addition, we are always open to discuss the costs of tests or office procedures and treatments, with the aim of helping families get the most benefit from their healthcare dollars.
 We recently started a pilot project to develop and demonstrate the effectiveness and economic efficiency of a small group treatment approach for families with autism.
 We are most enthusiastic about offering this approach, facilitating inter-family networking and support, and ensuring that economic obstacles do not prevent children receiving care.
 Please ask our staff for more information if you’re interested in participating in future small group offerings.

 Should we do biomedical treatment or speech, ABA and occupational therapy?